Suttle Lake Recreational Area Threatened by Heavy Logging

-Update as of 5/18/2019: Even though the public comment period closed on May 17th, we are encouraging people to continue to contact the Forest Service to let them know that the public is opposed to this sale.
+Update as of November 2019: The Forest Service has issued a decision notice to log the Suttle Lake recreational area without further public comment or environmental review.
+Even though the public comment period is closed, we are encouraging people to continue to contact the Forest Service to let them know that the public is opposed to this sale.

 The Forest Service needs to hear that the public is strongly opposed to this proposed devastation of existing natural and recreational values within and around four campgrounds, two large organizational camps, hiking trails, and the Suttle Lake forest area itself.
 The Forest Service is fast-tracking this proposal for heavy logging in this popular recreation area under a “Categorical Exclusion”, which would exclude further opportunities for public comments and objections.